QuentinRougemont/EASYstrata/README.md

 values for all other models are generated on the flye.

-The MCP produced many usefull informations that will be extracted and automatically exported in *.txt* tables:
+The MCP produced many usefull information that are extracted and automatically exported in *.txt* tables:

 * `modelX.chpt.txt`:  X = number of changepoint tested (from 1 to 9).